 Here’s how it goes:

 With the anticipation or onset of an extreme life event, the couple confers, deciding what the one going through the extreme state wants.
 In the case of birth, the woman is clear what she wants, what she doesn’t want, who she wants there, under what circumstances they can stay or will be asked to leave, what food, smells, sounds are welcome or not, and reserves the right to change her mind, with the trust her partner will be her messenger, and if necessary, her sword, so she doesn’t have to deal with any relationships except her body and baby.
-Her partner or support person can figure out what they need, and should not feel demanding to seek it out.
+Her partner or support person can figure out what they need too, and should not feel demanding to seek it out.

-Everyone understands that she is not being dominating, bossy, or difficult.
+Everyone understands that the woman is not being dominating, bossy, or difficult.
 This is a temporary shift in power to suit the unusual circumstance, where the woman will be in an altered state, and therefore unavailable for equal dialogue and negotiation.
 Everyone understands that her partner asks for what’s needed as a matter of health, safety, and congruency to Nature.

 If at any time a support person is triggered, and feels controlled, or bids to regress because they want to be taken care of (which happens more than you might imagine) the partner thanks them for everything they’ve done so far, and asks them to leave.